all-birds birds

 Dipper song Click for Sound

-Both male and female sing all year with repeated whistles.
+Both male and female sing all year with loud, repeated whistles.
 They often give a high zeet sound.
+During flight they give a rattling call.

 Food

-Dippers feed in water on aquatic insects, small fish and fish eggs.
+Dippers feed by wading, diving, and swimming in water for aquatic insects, small fish, and fish eggs.
+They also catch flying insects out of the air.

 To learn about other favorite birds click here.